-Are you a restaurant junkie?
 Do you like unique eating experiences in funky places?
 Me too.
 Expats are lucky people because they often have many opportunities to find the fabulous and the flaky in their foreign environments.
+Unless it is Covid times, and we’re stuck at home and eating out in restaurants is the stuff of dreams.
+But let’s not go there.
+Let’s remember the good times instead:

 The Pit Stop has an eatery and a bar tacked on, and is owned by a Brit who has lived in the country for decades.
 This British watering hole is a well-kept secret, not in the guide books, and is difficult to find unless someone guides you there.
 The owner does not advertise and apparently does not have to.